infogroup502/TSLinear/README.md

-# TSG2L
+# TSLiner
-This repository contains the official implementation for the paper [Robust multivariate time series representation learning from global to local perspective]().
+This repository contains the official implementation for the paper [Universal Multi-scale Linear Representation Learning for Multivariate Time Series]().

 ## Requirements
 The recommended requirements for TSG2L are specified as follows: